-The Acura MDX has been a best seller for the brand, and since the turn of the millenium, when it was first introduced, it has won people over with its seven seat versatility and easy driving style.
+The Acura MDX has been a best seller for the brand, and since the turn of the millennium, when it was first introduced, it has won people over with its seven-seat versatility and easy driving style.

 Of course, it’s nice to buy a brand new model, but not everyone can afford that.
 And with Acura’s reputation for reliability – it is a subsidiary of Honda, after all – the MDX is a machine that will give you plenty of years of service.

 What was the best year for the Acura MDX?
 The 2015 model with the Technology pack is the best value for money, with better comfort, reduced road noise, easier entry to the third row and a smaller engine with plenty of power and better fuel economy.

 Here’s why the 2015 model is the best MDX to buy.
 Firstly, it had the benefit of working out the niggles from the new model introduced in 2014.
 This is true of any updated model – the first year of production usually throws up a few issues, and by the second year of production those have been ironed out.